devshgraphicsprogramming/RadeonRays_SDK/README.md

 # Summary
 Radeon Rays is ray intersection acceleration library provided by AMD which makes the most of the hardware and allows for efficient ray queries.
 Three backends support a range of use cases.

+*This fork adds/removes stuff to work with AViS.
+Use this instead of the official repository if you are using it with AViS.*

 ## Set up OpenCL
 Set environmental variable.
 GPU_MAX_ALLOC_PERCENT = 100.
 This is necessary to allocate a large buffers.